 - Nonmenstrual and menstrual pelvic pain and cramping

-- Urinary disturbances, such as incontinence, dysurina, hemouria, and oliguria
+- Urinary disturbances, such as incontinence, dysuria, hematuria, and oliguria

 In addition to the amount of irregular endometrial growth that occurs, the presentation of symptoms are influenced by the anatomical location in which tissue becomes anchored, and how deep it adheres to it.
 Implants may be superficial anchored, deep, or even unattached.
-The most common presentation is adenomyosis, a condition in which the endometrial cells grow abnormally thick and move within the myometrium or outer uterine wall.
-Implants may be superficial or deep.
+The most common, yet complex form is adenomyosis, a condition in which the endometrial cells grow abnormally thick and move within the myometrium or outer uterine wall.
+However, endometrial tissue may migrate beyond the uterus.
 Serious and life threatening complications may occur if deep implants impair the function of vital organs.

 Endometrioma is a pelvic mass that forms as a result of endometriosis.
-They are chocolate-colored hemorrhagic material that can cause serious compilations if ruptured (Takeuchi et al., 2008).
+They appear as chocolate-colored hemorrhagic material.
+Serious compilations may occur if ruptured (Takeuchi et al., 2008).

 Around 10% of cases involve the bowels.
-If endometrial tissue advances into the bowels, it may obstruct rectal organs and manifest by means of disruption of digestive elimination.
-In this form of the condition, manifestations often present through means of gastrointestinal disturbances.
+If endometrial tissue advances into the bowels, it may obstruct rectal organs.
+These cases tend to be complex and manifest disruption of digestive function.
+In this form of the condition, the patient may present with a wide variety of serious gastrointestinal disturbances.
 Generally (but no always), the patient will have already received treatment for a non-complicated case.
 The clinician will suspect bowel involvement when unexplained (as in not attributable to any known factors associated with the GI system) gastrointestinal symptoms appear after the primary uterine adenomyosis has identified and corrected.

 If the endometrial implants invade the urinary tract, pressure may be placed upon structures such as the bladder and ureters.
-These structures can become displaced of retracted as a result.
-Symptoms such as dysuria and incontinence may manifest in these cases.
+These structures can become obstructed and possibly even displaced or retracted as a result.
+Symptoms such as dysuria and incontinence may manifest.

 Diagnosis is often a long and frustrating process for the patient.
-Endometriosis is initially suspected through a physical examination upon complaints of abdominal pain, non-specific gastrointestinal issues, and possible issues with fertility.
-A pelvic exam may be performed.
+Endometriosis is initially suspected through a physical examination upon classic complaints of menstrual difficulties, abdominal pain, other non-specific gastrointestinal disturbances, and possible issues with fertility.
+A pelvic exam should be performed.
 The first line approach to diagnosis is a process of elimination.
-This begins by ruling out other etiologies consistent with the patient’s specific symptoms, such as inflammatory bowel disease, bowel neoplasm, hemorrhoids, and perirectal abscess.
+This begins by ruling out other etiologies consistent with the patient’s specific symptoms, such as inflammatory bowel disease, pelvic inflammatory disease, thyroid disorders, hemorrhoids, and perirectal abscess.
 Once these pathologies have been eliminated, the clinician must initiate diagnostic imaging and procedures to conduct an evaluation.

-- Bowel laparoscopy is used in cases of suspected bowel involvement.
+- Bowel laparoscopy is used in cases of confirmed or suspected bowel involvement.
 The scope is guided through the colon

-- A transducer is vaginally inserted and video of reproductive organs is produced
+- A transducer is vaginally inserted to produce video of the reproductive organs.

-- While the findings do not meet independent diagnostic criteria needs, it can support the diagnosis and may help identify the location of endometritoic lesions and implants
+- While the findings do not meet independent diagnostic criteria needs, it can support the diagnosis and may help identify the location of endometritoic lesions and implants.

 Rectal Endoscopic Ultrasound